FakeBuild/Xake/docs/implnotes.md

     * manually copy (need tracking which are really needed)
     * explicit external map of deps: use both

+## File/Target and other types
+Made File a module with T type which details are hidden.
+API is exposed as functions within a File module and also some widely used properties are available as File.T members.

+The reason for 'Name' property is a user-friendly output and I'm going to change it to a relative names.
+Expected the following issues:

+  * File functions operate on File.T type which is not usable in user scripts
+  > Resolution: script will not use this type, instead we will expose FileTasks and tell to use System.IO.File
+  * `Csc` and other tasks has an `Out` parameter which got `File.T` type.
+This is not going to be user friendly.
+And I should consider changing it to string.
+However in most cases this value is passed from action parameters so the types should be coherent

+The motivations are:

+  * to be more statically typed internally.
+This is the reason for not using strings.
+  * FileInfo is a poorly collected garbage.
+I'd use both internally and externally more accurate abstraction
+  * FileInfo is unlikely Unix-friendly and allows comparison and such things
+  * provide more nice operators for end-user, let combine the paths, change extensions and so on
+  * more coupled integration with Path type (WHAT?)
+  * attempt to make abstract `Artifact` entity which would allow to define not only files but say in-memory data streams or byte arrays.
+In such terms phony actions could be regular rules producing no file.

+The decision points:

+  * should we expose the File module and its types and use in script API
+  * or should we stand with FileInfo or String type

+Next step:

+  * check FileInfo limitations (ensure it's bad)
+  * reconsider out parameter (change to string) - check the pros and cons

 ### Build notes
 Release new version by tagging the commit:

     git tag v0.3.6
     git push --tags